MooZonkey/source-game-adblocker/README.md

-adblocker.cfg is a config file that blocks advertisements in source games. all you need to do to make it function is copy and paste it into the required directory.
+adblocker.cfg is a config file that blocks 99% of pinion (and other) advertisements in source games.
+Copy and paste this file into the proper location and make an autoexec.cfg with the line "exec adblocker" to load it.
+Read the included directions and follow them very closely.